Tslater01/studyspot/README.md

 # Study Spot - Find Your Perfect Study Partner

 Welcome to the Study Spot mobile app repository!
-This project was developed as part of the EGR302 (Design and Documentation) course by our dedicated team of 5 during [semester/year].
+This project was developed as part of the EGR302 (Design and Documentation) course by our dedicated team of 5 during the 2023 Spring Semester.
 Study Spot is designed to make your campus study experience more collaborative and efficient.

 ## About Study Spot